kaurarmanjot445-sys/snn-mnist-conversion/README.md

 # Key Insight
 **This work demonstrates that exact gradient equivalence does not guarantee numerical stability.
 While the conversion is mathematically exact, floating-point precision limitations emerge at depth, exposing a fundamental challenge in time-to-first-spike conversion methods.*
-**The progressive degradation with depth is not a flaw in the implementation but reveals an inherent limitation of the approach when spike times cluster near temporal boundaries.*

 # Future Directions
 1.Implement layer normalization for improved deep network conversion